 - Leverage financial knowledge to connect sales operations with the org’s revenue targets.

-Scribe Top Tip: Use feature-packed tools like Scribe to document your workflows and train employees.
-Scribe makes training materials more interactive and simplifies your role in creating this content.
+Scribe Top Tip: Use free tools like Scribe to document your workflows and train employees.
+Scribe is a step-by-step guide generator that makes it easier than ever to build training materials & manuals)

 4. Director of sales operations